Milovets/code-refactor-html-css/README.md

 Challenge 1

 ## Purpose
-A website that provide info related to Search Engine Optimization, Online Reputation Management, and Social Media Marketing.
+A website that provides information on Search Engine Optimization, Online Reputation Management, and Social Media Marketing.

 ## Built With
     * HTML